 Kodiak Bear Habitat and Distribution

 The name for the Kodiak bear comes from the fact that they live only in the Kodiak Archipelago.
 The restricted area where they live has shown adverse signs of inbreeding.
 It is believed that the limited region where they live is the main reason why they are prone to more problems with disease and parasites than any other species of bear.

 The Kodiak Wildlife Refuge has become the primary location for these bears to reside.
 In this environment, humans can come to observe the bears but not harm them.
 This is a great place to get to experience these amazing bears in the wild with your own eyes.

 The diet of this particular bear consists mostly of fish from May through September when the Salmon returns.
 Therefore they will be found in the areas around the waters on a regular basis during these months.
 After that, they also feed on berries and various types of fruit.
 Nuts will be consumed if they find them as well.
 Other plants will be a last resort of food when other sources aren’t readily available.
 Sometimes they will kill other animals as well in order to get enough food.

 Kodiak Bears are able to identify where they should be at a given time of the year for feeding.
-They are able to determine what is in season so they will feed in that given area and then move on to another.
-This allows them to take advantage of the various foods sources which may only be available to them during a limited period of time.
+They are able to determine what is in the season so they will feed in that given area and then move on to another.
+This allows them to take advantage of the various food sources which may only be available to them during a limited period of time.